alisadiq91/financeTracker/README.md

 5. Once the user has successfully logged in, a flash message is show to welcome the user by name and they are taken to their profile page.

-6. Forgot password?

-7. If a user is already logged in and tries to visit this page by editing the URL.
+6. If a user is already logged in and tries to visit this page by editing the URL.
 They are met with this message:

 ![error-login](https://github.com/alisadiq91/middleEasternCookbook/blob/master/assets/images/error-login.png)

+## Features to implement:

+1. I wanted to add a forgotten password feature where the user can recover their password through a link that is sent to their email.
+I did not have enough time to carry out this task but I definitely thought it was a good idea.

 #### **Login page desktop and mobile**